bedrockio/yada/README.md

 Any validation message matching the keys passed to the map will result in the localized message instead.
 The curly braces allow for variable substitution.

-A special method `getLocalizerTemplates` will aggregte used error messages to allow quick discovery of strings that have not yet been localized:
+A special method `getLocalizedMessages` will aggregte used error messages to allow quick discovery of strings that have not yet been localized:

 ```js